-And more beautiful pieces of ultra precision machinery you
+And more beautiful pieces of ultra precision machinery you will never see.

 It’s sad that so much “product improvement” effort is expended

 figuring out ways to make product costs lower by reducing

 I worked for Taylor Instrument Company in Rochester.
 In the

 lobby there is a beautifully crafted brass recording thermometer,

 run by clockwork and pneumatics.
 It was installed in 1918 and has

 had no maintenance except for changing the chart paper weekly.